 You can use a cost sheet to calculate the selling price of a product according to the materials and resources you have invested in the product.

-To comparing costs
+To compare costs

 You can compare the costs of products from previous years with the current year’s costs.
 If you can take any action to reduce the current year’s costs, you can take it by studying cost sheets.

-Help control costs
+To control costs

 A cost sheet gives you a perspective on the costs incurred by your business to produce and sell a product.
 You can monitor and control production and marketing costs.
 An estimated cost sheet will give you an idea of individual costs at each step of production.